 - 1 mozzarella drained and finely cubed

-- In the meantime, in a pan of lightly salt boiling water cook the spaghetti al dente, 3-4 minutes before the time indicated by the box.
+- In a pan of lightly salt boiling water cook the spaghetti al dente, 3-4 minutes before the time indicated by the box.
 Drain and transfer into a large bowl.

 - Pour in 2/3 of the tomato sauce, a bunch of fresh basil and mix with spaghetti until combined.

 - Put plenty of oil in a pan over medium heat.
-When hot enough, fry the slices in batches ( do not overcrowd the pan), until golden but not overly crisp.
+When hot enough, fry the eggplant slices in batches ( do not overcrowd the pan), until golden but not overly crisp, about 5 minutes.

-- Drain eggplant slices on kitchen paper and set aside.
+- Drain the eggplant slices on kitchen paper and set aside.

 - Spread a little tomato sauce over the base of a baking dish.
 Arrange a forkful of spaghetti over a slice of eggplant, sprinkle with mozzarella and fold it as a blanket.
 Transfer the "sandwich" into the baking dish and repeat with remaining slices.